-Russian prime minister warns US against ramping up sanctions
+Russian PM strongly warns US against ramping up sanctions

-MOSCOW (AP) — Russia’s prime minister sternly warned the United States on Friday against ramping up sanctions, saying that Moscow will retaliate with economic, political and unspecified “other” means.
+MOSCOW (AP) — Russia’s prime minister sternly warned the United States against ramping up sanctions, saying Friday that Moscow would retaliate with economic, political and unspecified “other” means.

-The tough message from Dmitry Medvedev marked what the Kremlin sees as a red line, reflecting a growing dismay with the new U.S. sanctions that already has sent the Russian ruble plummeting to its lowest level in two years.
+The tough message from Prime Minister Dmitry Medvedev marked what the Kremlin sees as a red line, reflecting growing dismay with announced U.S. sanctions that have sent the Russian ruble plummeting to its lowest level in two years.

-The U.S. State Department said Wednesday that Washington made the determination this week that Moscow had used the Novichok nerve agent to poison ex-Russian spy Sergei Skripal and his daughter in the British city of Salisbury and that sanctions would follow later this month.
-Russia has strongly denied involvement in the poisoning.
+The U.S. State Department said Wednesday that Washington would impose new sanctions this month after determining this week that Moscow used a military grade nerve agent in March to poison an ex-Russian spy in England.
+Russia has strongly denied involvement in the poisonings of Sergei Skripal and his adult daughter.

-According to the State Department, those sanctions will include the presumed denial of export licenses for Russia to purchase many items with national security implications.
+According to the State Department, the sanctions will include the presumed denial of export licenses for Russia to purchase many items with national security implications.

 Most Read Business Stories